GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ## Hola, Mundo!

-The `gcs-proxy-cloud-run` repo contains even more filters, and demonstrations of capability.
-This is really a "Hello World!" for what you can do with a combination of Cloud Run, streaming responses, and GCS.
-For example, check out `config/pipelines.go` for a pipeline that blocks sending of any data that matches a certain regex pattern:
+The [`gcs-proxy-cloud-run`](https://github.com/domZippilli/gcs-proxy-cloud-run) repository contains even more filters, and demonstrations of capability.
+This is really a "Hello, World!" for what you can do with a combination of Cloud Run, streaming responses, and Cloud Storage.
+For example, check out
+`config/pipelines.go` for a pipeline that blocks sending of any data that matches a certain regular expression pattern:

 ```go
 // BlockSSNs will block content that matches SSN regex.